pragnakanchana/Notes/System Design/HLD/Facebook.md

   - Intersection Observer API
   -
 - **Virtualisation**
+  -   As the user scrolls down and down, size of list can grow indefinitely and as is DOM.
+We need to have a check on list size that is on DOM.
   -   less browser painting
   -   Virtual DOM Reconciliation is faster
   -   light-weighted real DOM.